Code-Institute-Submissions/changeExchange/README.md

 To help develop the site even more I created a few user stories from the company's + user perspectives.

 As an owner of the site:

-I would like an attractive and eye catching site.
+1. I would like an attractive and eye catching site.

-I would like the site to contain information about the company and what we do.
+2. I would like the site to contain information about the company and what we do.

-I would like a site that works well on different devices so that users can have the same experience on a mobile or desktop.
+3. I would like a site that works well on different devices so that users can have the same experience on a mobile or desktop.

 As a user of the site:

-I would like a site that is easy to navigate.
+1. I would like a site that is easy to navigate.

-I would like to be able to interact with the product in a meaningful way.
+2. I would like to be able to interact with the product in a meaningful way.

-I would like to be able to find up to date information on the exchange rate.
+3. I would like to be able to find up to date information on the exchange rate.

-I would like the exchange rate convertor to be easy to use.
+4. I would like the exchange rate convertor to be easy to use.

-I would like to be able to learn the site once and for this experince to be usable on different devices.
+5. I would like to be able to learn the site once and for this experince to be usable on different devices.

 ## WIREFRAMES

 To help visualize the site I created desktop + mobile wireframes which can be seen below.

+## TESTING

+Testing was carried out on the HTML + CSS using the W3 schools validators.
+The pages were loaded in directly to the system and there were no errors found in either file.
+I didn't upload via linking the site to these validators as the last time I tried doing this the site found errors because I was using Bootstrap and the system had a problem understanding the css variables that are used throughout Bootstrap.

+For responsivness I checked a website called am I responvie.
+I also checked how the site looked on a variety of devices and browsers.
+The devices that I checked the site on were:

+1. 15 inch HP Laptop

+2. 13 inch Macbook pro

+3. 21 inch desktop PC

+4. Samsung galaxy phone

+5. Iphone XS

+6. Iphone 7

+The site looked great on all these devices and didn't seem to show any problems.

+The browsers I used for testing are as follows:

+1. Google Chrome

+2. Firefox

+3. Safari

+4. Microsoft Edge

+This time when testing I decided not to test on Microsoft Internet Explorer for a number of reasons.
+Firstly Microsoft no longer support IE and have instead moved onto the Edge browser.
+Also the users on IE are very small.
+Finally I have used both flex box + Es6 JavaScript which the IE browser has problems handling.